Skip to main content

 How you'll learn

-We've adopted a hybrid approach to learning, meaning you can study closer to home or your workplace when not on campus.
-You'll be asked to come onto campus for one week per semester.
-During this time, you'll participate in laboratory teaching, clinical simulation exercises, and problem-based learning activities.
+We've adopted a hybrid approach to learning, so you can study closer to home or your workplace when not on campus.
+You'll need to come onto campus for one week per semester.
+During this time, you'll take part in laboratory teaching, clinical simulation exercises, and problem-based learning activities.

 You'll study four modules per academic year, two in semester 1 and two in semester 2.
-Each module will be taught on one day a week during the semester, meaning you'll be expected to participate in formal sessions two days per week.
-These sessions will take the form of virtual lectures and seminars, where you'll take part in a collective class session at the start of the day, complete additional exercises and activities during the late morning and early afternoon, and reconvene as a class at the end of the day to discuss what's been completed.
+Teaching for each module will be one a week during the semester.
+This means you'll need to take part in formal sessions two days per week.
+The sessions take the form of virtual lectures and seminars.

 Clinical simulation